jim-brainstation/git-flow-demo/README.md

-# This is a demo of GitFlow
+# This is a demo of GitFlow!

 ## Instructions for running our app
 1. start express app from command line